Download full policy

 - The children should be regularly reminded about expectations of behaviour at dinner times;

-- KS2 home dinner children should be supervised by TAs to the office area
+- KS2 home dinner children should be supervised by the pastoral to the office area

 - Home dinner children should be reminded of the correct time to return to school for the afternoon session;

 - Wet dinnertime arrangements should be made clear to the children and to the dinnertime supervisors.

 There is a weekly congratulations/achievement assembly when the following successes are shared;